-- reviewing the SFCR disclosures by testing supporting documentation to assess compliance with provisions of relevant laws and regulations described as having a direct effect on the financial statements - performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud - enquiring of management, in-house legal counsel about actual and potential litigation and claims, and instances of non-compliance with laws and regulations, reading minutes of meetings of those charged with governance, and reviewing correspondence with the PRA and FCA, reviewing internal audit reports.
+- reviewing the SFCR disclosures by testing to supporting documentation to assess compliance with provisions of relevant laws and regulations described as having a direct effect on the financial statements; - performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; - enquiring of management, in-house legal counsel concerning actual and potential litigation and claims, and instances of non-compliance with laws and regulations; and reading minutes of meetings of those charged with governance, and reviewing correspondence with the PRA and FCA, reviewing internal audit reports.

-Report on other legal and regulatory requirements.
+Report on Other Legal and Regulatory Requirements.

-In accordance with Rule 4.1 (3) of the External Audit Chapter of the PRA Rulebook for Solvency II firms we are required to consider whether the Other Information is materially inconsistent with our knowledge obtained in the audit of NHBC's statutory financial statements.
+In accordance with Rule 4.1 (3) of the External Audit Chapter of the PRA Rulebook for Solvency II firms we are required to consider whether the Other Information is materially inconsistent with our knowledge obtained in the audit of National House-Building Council Limited's statutory financial statements.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.